kbengine/kbengine/kbe/src/lib/python/Doc/faq/windows.rst

 --> Options --> Tabs`, and for file type "Default" set "Tab size" and "Indent size" to 4, and select the "Insert spaces" radio button.

-If you suspect mixed tabs and spaces are causing problems in leading whitespace, run Python with the :option:`-t` switch or run ``Tools/Scripts/tabnanny.py`` to check a directory tree in batch mode.
+Python raises :exc:`IndentationError` or :exc:`TabError` if mixed tabs and spaces are causing problems in leading whitespace.
+You may also run the :mod:`tabnanny` module to check a directory tree in batch mode.

 How do I check for a keypress without blocking?